 8 createdAt: '2026-04-15T10:30:00Z',

-9 // Engine-tracked alongside this belief:
+9 // Tracked alongside the belief:

 10 // evidence: middleware.ts, auth.test.ts, architecture.md